What are the most spectacular roads in Romania?

 If you prefer high mountain roads, don’t forget to drive the historical Pasul Vulcan in the Southern Carpathians, climbing up to 1.614m (5,295ft) above sea level, or the breathtaking road to Costila Peak in the Bucegi Mountains, a peak at 2.485m (8,152ft) above sea level, located in the mountains of the Muntenia region.

-Munții Baiului is a high mountain pass at an elevation of 1.796m (5,892ft) above the sea level, located in Prahova County, Romania, in the historical region Muntenia.
-It’s one of the highest roads of the country.
+Oituz Pass is a mountain pass at an elevation of 868 m (2,847 ft) above sea level, located in Covasna County, Romania.
+It’s a pass with significant historical importance in the country.

 Groapa Seaca Pass: A Comprehensive Travel Guide